morabah/posalpro-app/docs/CORE_REQUIREMENTS.md

 **Development Workflow**

-- Use `npm run app:cli` for API testing with real auth
 - Test with real database data, never mocks
 - Use feature flags for gradual rollouts
-- Keep development and production environments identical
+- Keep development and production environments consistent
+- Follow established CLI patterns for testing

 **Debugging Patterns**

-- Use structured logger (`@/lib/log`) with automatic request ID correlation
+- Use structured logger with automatic request ID correlation
-- Check React Query DevTools for cache issues
+- Leverage development tools for cache and performance issues
-- Use browser network tab for API debugging
-- Monitor memory usage in development
+- Monitor API responses and memory usage in development
-- Search logs by requestId for complete request tracing
+- Use request IDs for tracing across all layers

 **Performance Monitoring**

-- Watch for infinite re-renders with React DevTools
+- Monitor for unnecessary re-renders
-- Monitor bundle size with `npm run build`
+- Track bundle size and API response times
-- Use Lighthouse for performance audits
+- Use performance tools for optimization
-- Track API response times
+- Establish performance budgets and monitoring

 ## ⚠️ **WHAT NOT TO DO** {#what-not-to-do}